aimei60/my-first-website/README.md

 - CSS3
 - Flexbox

+---
 ## What I learned

 - Gained experience building a multi-page website and connecting pages through internal links.
-- Learned how to create overlays and hover effects to enhance user interactio
+- Learned how to create overlays and hover effects to enhance user interaction.
 - Improved my understanding of page structure and navigation flow.

 ## Preview